Welcome to today's edition of the Rush 24-7 podcast.

 You know, lying is good.

-Little white wives like Clinton's when everybody knows he's like that.
+Little white lies like Clinton's when everybody knows he's like, that's fine.

 It actually spares people's hurt feelings.